A Celebration of the Art & Design of the Automobile

 APPLY TODAY!

-Twelve classes of sculptured machines – from Classics to Rivieras, Corvettes to Nash Metropolitans.
+Twelve classes of sculptured machines – from Classics to Porsches, Corvettes to Volkswagons.
 All on display around the John and Mary Pappajohn Sculpture Park.